aianis/carbon-emissons-visualizer/readme.md

-# Interactive CO2 Emissions Visualizer
+# Interactive CO2/Climate Change Awareness App

-Welcome to the Interactive CO2 Emissions Visualizer!
+• Raises awareness of CO2 emission impact on global temperature and climate.
+• Utilizes machine learning for visualizing and predicting future CO2 levels and temperatures.
+• Empowers users to engage with and understand environmental data.
+• Provides an intuitive interface for easy interaction.
+• Encourages informed decision-making for climate consciousness.

  This web app provides an engaging way to explore and understand global CO2 emissions data from 1751 to the present day.
 The data is sourced from [Our World in Data](https://ourworldindata.org/co2-and-other-greenhouse-gas-emissions).

 # Dependencies

-- [Streamlit](https://streamlit.io/): A Python library for creating web applications.
-- [Pandas](https://pandas.pydata.org/): A powerful data manipulation and analysis library.
-- [Plotly Express](https://plotly.com/python/plotly-express/): An easy-to-use data visualization library.

 Ensure you have these dependencies installed before running the Interactive CO2 Emissions Visualizer.
 You can install them using the following:

 ```bash